igarciad/weather_simulation/README.md

 ## Compilation (Ubuntu)

-To run, just compule all cpp files with C++11 flags (this is not a hard constraint), and run the code.
+To run, just compile all cpp files with C++11 flags (this is not a hard constraint), and run the code.

     $ g++ *.cpp *.h -std=c++11 -o weather
     $ chmod +x weather